Qatar Airways: Destinations

+Qatar Airways began another route to Australia, with a non-stop service from Adelaide being launched in 2016.
+Introducing the Airbus A350 aircraft to Australia, the service was then operated by a Boeing 777-300ER.

-In June 2017, all Qatar Airways flights were prevented from entering Emirati, Saudi Arabia, Bahrain and Egyptian airports due to the 2017 diplomatic crisis.
-All airlines in those countries had already suspended their operations in Qatar's airspace and airports.
+In June 2017, all Qatar Airways flights were prevented from entering Emirati, Saudi Arabian, Bahrain and Egyptian airports due to the 2017 diplomatic crisis.
+All airlines in those countries had already suspended operations in Qatar's airspace and airports.
 This ban was in effect until January 2021, when it was lifted.

-On 18 June 2019, Qatar Airways launched its first flight from Doha to Davao, Philippines.
+On June 18, 2019, Qatar Airways launched its first flight from Doha to Davao, Philippines.

 On July 1, three months after announcing Doha-Mogadishu flights, Qatar Airways launched its first flight to Somalia.

 In August 2019, the company introduced flights to Langkawi, as a part of its expansion plans in Southeast Asia.
 The route is Qatar Airways' third destination in Malaysia after Kuala Lumpur and Penang.

 In September 2020, Qatar Airways suspended flights to both Birmingham Airport and Cardiff Airport due to low demand because of COVID-19 travel restrictions.
-Flights to Birmingham Airport and Cardiff Airport were scheduled to restart on March 28, 2021, however the flights never restarted.
+Flights to Birmingham Airport and Cardiff Airport were scheduled to restart on March 28, 2021, however the flight to Birmingham was only restarted on the July 6, 2023, and the flight to Cardiff never restarted.

 In January 2021, the embargo was lifted and Qatar Airways was again able to fly to countries such as Saudi Arabia, United Arab Emirates, Egypt and Bahrain and use their respective airspace.